What Third-Party Delivery Actually Costs You (The Math Nobody Quotes)

 - GrubHub all-in (~30%): $32-36

-Your average ticket size determines whether a platform is a friend or a free ride for the platform.
-If your average DoorDash ticket is $19 and you are on Plus, every order is a small loss.
-If your average ticket is $44, you are making money even on Premier.
+Your average ticket size decides whether a platform is a partner or a free ride for the platform.
+Average DoorDash ticket of $19 on Plus?
+Every order is a small loss.
+Average ticket of $44 and you’re making money even on Premier.

-This is why “lift your average ticket on third-party” beats “drop off third-party” for most operators.
+That’s why “lift your average ticket on third-party” beats “drop off third-party” for most operators.
 Minimum order thresholds, combo items, family meals, dessert add-ons, drink upsells.
-The delta between $19 and $32 is the delta between losing $1.50 a ticket and netting $4 a ticket.
+The gap between $19 and $32 is the gap between losing $1.50 a ticket and netting $4 a ticket.

 When delivery actually makes sense #